xinwenfu/platformio-espidf-aws-iot/README.md

      - Certificate -> Auto-generate new certificate (recommended)
      - Certificate status -> Active
        - Download certificates and keys.
 Download all certificates and keys.
        - In particular, we need *Device certificate* and *Private key file*.
-The two files are text files and can be opened with any txt editor.
+The two files are text files and can be opened with any text editor.
      - Click the created certificate and attach the created policy

 ## Change device certificate and key file within VS code